SvenMb/MecrispForth_DHT11/README.md

 And I used pin??.fs, io.fs and hal.fs from Jean-Claude Wippler's flib to simplify the hardware access. https://git.jeelabs.org/jcw/embello/src/branch/master/explore/1608-forth/flib/

-Bugs:
-- A lot is done via polling the GPIO-port, this should be changed to interupt driven

 Be aware this is still experimental code.